zephyrproject-rtos/zephyr/boards/ezurio/mg100/doc/index.rst

 built and flashed in the usual way. (see :ref:`build_an_application` and :ref:`application_run` for more details)

-The `Laird Connectivity USB-SWD Programming Kit`_ contains all the necessary hardware to enable programming and debugging an MG100.
+The `Ezurio USB-SWD Programming Kit`_ contains all the necessary hardware to enable programming and debugging an MG100.

 Flashing